 The dilemma of which I speak relates to the different configuration of the Schull & Skibbereen Coach No 4.
 Built by Dick, Kerr in 1888 and subsequently modified in the workshop at Skibbereen in 1906, this 4 wheeler had a 12 foot single compartment but, until the S&S thought better of it, had balconies at both ends.
 I imagine the original idea was that passengers could stand to travel on those balconies or maybe milk churns were intended to ride.
 In any case, after one Denis O'Regan fell off one, the following carriage ran over his leg, and was killed, they did seem a natty idea.
 So where's the problem?

-The outer roof supports ought to extend further down and be fixed directly into
+The outer roof supports ought to extend further down and be fixed directly intothe buffer beams, not end at the same height as the inner ones.

 The roof at the end is held up by 4 iron balcony stanchions with cross rails.
 In order to continue offering a way of dismantling the body from the sub frame, the Atropos kit has a ready drilled beam that runs the entire width of the buffer beam and corresponds to a similarly pre-drilled beam that sits under the roof and is glued to it.
 Rather nice brass rods are provided, already drilled through to accept the horizontal wires which are sleeved to the same thickness as the uprights.
 Superb!
 It looks a treat and it works.
 The trouble is this.
 The prototype is not like that.
 In the prototype, the vertical roof supports attach more or less directly into the roof, without the thick beam Atropos provide.